Compare Tree Removal Estimates Now

 A tree can become dangerous or hazardous because of its health, structure, height, and its nature.
 An unhealthy tree with a rotten or dry trunk, weak branches, and a pest-infested canopy is a hazard because it can easily fall or lean over and block pathways or roads.
 If the tree is too tall and growing next to a building or powerline, then it becomes a hazard and may need to be cut or trimmed.
 Trees that are hazardous by nature- e.g. those with invasive roots or large fruits- are also considered hazardous or dangerous.

 Some of the things that cause a tree to become a hazard can be managed or prevented.
 Regular trimming can help keep a tree’s height safe and also balance its canopy.
-Regular pruning can help get rid of hazardous dead or diseased branches and therefore make the tree safe.
+Regular pruning3 can help get rid of hazardous dead or diseased branches and therefore make the tree safe.
 This is why homeowners should ensure that their trees are properly and regularly maintained as advised by a qualified arborist near them.

 How Can I Tell If My Tree Is Hazardous?